Judging

 Add judges one by one or import a CSV of last year's panel.
 Every judge gets a unique link, no account required.

 For programs with conflict-of-interest considerations, configure judge assignment so each judge only sees the entries they're qualified to evaluate.
+Judges can also recuse themselves from an entry, which excludes their score and logs the conflict for your audit trail.

 What's next?